 A certificate of insurance (COI) is a document proving the existence of a valid insurance policy.
 A COI lists the name of the policyholder the type of cover and effective dates, among other things.
 It's supplied by your broker or insurance company.
 Third parties like clients may request to see a COI to prove you have adequate coverage in place; likewise there may be circumstances under which you want to see another party's COI.
 Read more in our article What is a certificate of insurance?

 Do I Need Insurance for a Small Business?

-A small business needs employers' liability insurance if they hire any employees, and might need certain liability insurance if they're a member of a trade body.
-Besides this, insurance is a good idea for nearly all small businesses.
+A business might also need certain liability insurance if they're a member of a trade body, or it's required by any partners, clients or contracts.
+Besides this, insurance is a good idea for nearly all small businesses—but different businesses need different types and limits of insurance.
 Without the right insurance in place, your company can find itself in a tricky situation such as a lawsuit or financial loss that could have been mitigated by the right insurance coverage.

 When you need public liability insurance: One of the most common types of small business liability insurance is public liability insurance, which protects against claims of injury or damage made by third parties.
 Public liability insurance is usually needed if your business has in-person exposure to clients or other members of the public, including vendors or your landlord, for instance.

 When you need professional indemnity insurance: If your small business (e.g., you or your employees) gives advice or offers a professional service (e.g., designer, architect, solicitor, etc.) then professional indemnity insurance can protect against claims made by clients who claim they've suffered a financial loss because your company hasn't done its job properly or made errors.
 Small businesses who practice accountancy, architecture, engineering, surveying, law, financial advising and insurance broking are required by regulatory or professional bodies to hold professional indemnity insurance.